deeptools/HiCExplorer/docs/index.rst

 :ref:`hicPlotDistVsCounts`       Plot the decay in interaction frequency with distance :ref:`hicPlotMatrix`             Plots a Hi-C matrix as a heatmap :ref:`hicPlotTADs`               Plots TADs as a track that can be combined with other tracks (genes, signal, interactions) :ref:`hicPlotViewpoint`          A plot with the interactions around a reference point or region.
+:ref:`hicAggreagteContacts`      A tool that allows plotting of aggregated Hi-C sub-matrices of a specified list of positions.
 :ref:`hicSumMatrices`            Adds Hi-C matrices of the same size :ref:`hicPlotDistVsCounts`       Plots distance vs. Hi-C counts of corrected data :ref:`hicExport`                 Export matrix to text formats